-The Company's compensation to executive officers has generally increased during the five most recently completed fiscal years, in part due to the competition among organizations operating in the natural resources sector to attract and retain the best possible executives, who are uniquely positioned through their experience and expertise to provide leadership during economic downturns and to maximize on any interim opportunities to increase shareholder value and boost production.
-In 2022, 20% increases were made to the 2021 levels of senior executive and director compensation.
+The Company's compensation to executive officers has generally increased during the five most recently completed fiscal years, in part due to the growth in the Company and competition among organizations operating in the natural resources sector to attract and retain the best possible executives, who are uniquely positioned through their experience and expertise to provide leadership during both economic downturns and to maximize on any interim opportunities to increase shareholder value and boost production.

-The total cumulative shareholder return for an investment in the Common Shares increased during 2018 but decreased during 2019, along with the peer group to levels consistent with the NYSE American Natural Resources Index and the NYSE Composite Index, due in large part to the July 12, 2019 decision of former President Trump to deny the Company's Section 232 Petition's request for trade relief and to instead form the U.S. Nuclear Fuel Working Group in order "to ensure a comprehensive review of the entire domestic nuclear supply chain."
-The total shareholder return started to increase again in 2020 with a 123% increase in the Company's share price as of the 2020 year-end.
-Then, in 2021, the Company's share price increased a further 79% by year end but subsequently decreased by 19% as of the 2022 year-end, which constituted a total share-price gain since December 31, 2017 of 347%.
+The total cumulative shareholder return for an investment in the Common Shares decreased in 2019, along with the peer group to levels consistent with the NYSE American Natural Resources Index and the NYSE Composite Index, due in large part to the July 12, 2019 decision of former President Trump to deny the Company's Section 232 Petition's request for trade relief and to instead form the U.S. Nuclear Fuel Working Group in order "to ensure a comprehensive review of the entire domestic nuclear supply chain."
+The total shareholder return started to increase again in 2020 and peaked in 2021, as 2022 saw a minor decrease before increasing once more as of the 2023 year-end, constituting a total share-price gain since December 31, 2018 of over 150%.